Nobel-ruettt/llm_projects/README.md

 https://docs.astral.sh/uv/getting-started/installation/

-Then within Cursor, select View >> Terminal, to see a Terminal window within Cursor.
-Type `pwd` to see the current directory, and check you are in the 'agents' directory - like `C:\Users\YourUsername\Documents\Projects\agents` or similar
+Go to terminal of the current project directory

-Start by running `uv self update` to make sure you're on the latest version of uv.
+Start by running `uv self update` to ensure you're on the latest version of UV.

 One thing to watch for: if you've used Anaconda before, make sure that your Anaconda environment is deactivated
 `conda deactivate`